kommitters/chaincerts-prototype/builder/README.md

 3. Complete the sign-up form and verify your account through email.
 4. Log in to your account and create a bucket with a unique name to start uploading your files.
 5. Navigate to the Access Keys section to retrieve your Access Key and Secret.
+6. In the root of the builder project, create an environment file by copying the example file: cp .env.example .env.
-6. Replace IPFS_ACCESS_KEY_ID with the provided key and IPFS_SECRET_ACCESS_KEY with the provided secret on the environment file.
+7. In the environment file, replace IPFS_ACCESS_KEY_ID with the provided Access Key and IPFS_SECRET_ACCESS_KEY with the provided Secret.
+8. Replace IPFS_CERTS_BUCKET_NAME with a unique name in kebab case (e.g., chaincerts-bucket).
-7. With your settings in place, trigger the generation of your SBT to receive your public key for easy validation using the visualizer.
+9. With your settings in place, trigger the generation of your SBT to receive your public key for easy validation using the visualizer.

 ## Generating a certificate